slip-slap/slip-slap.github.io/_posts/2020-03-17-math-change-tensor-summary.md

    speed, probability.
 That't the job of covectors, but we need vector to do some transformation, space transformation.

+#### Revolution of Notation
+When you check the history of math, it is also the history of how to rewrite our express.
+1. first we write an expression like $$x^2+2xy+y^2$$
+2. we can rewrite the exression in the matrix way.
+3. we can rewrite matrix in a kronecker way. we can decide what kind of notation system we take, but essiential it change nothing, just the expression form.

 #### How to denote a map
 $$
 \begin{array}{l}